 Compliance & Risk Management in Papua New Guinea

-In Papua New Guinea, SIPEF collaborates with associated smallholders, who have maintained their RSPO certified status since 2009.
+In Papua New Guinea, SIPEF collaborates with associated smallholders through Hargy Oil Palms Ltd (HOPL), who have maintained their RSPO certified status since 2009.
 Associated smallholders are in principle independent as they own their own land and maintain full decision-making power on which crops they grow.
 However, due to their geographic isolation, they can only sell to the mill within their vicinity.

-Similar to the approach with the smallholders in Indonesia, all new developments must be approved by SIPEF and undergo the NPP.
-Unlike the other scheme smallholders, these growers manage their own farms and therefore need to individually comply with SIPEF’s policies and the RSPO Principles & Criteria.
+HOPL also works with a checklist, but primarily for monitoring the compliance of its existing smallholders.
+The company is currently not adding any new growers to its programme due to the requirements of the RSPO New Planting Procedure (NPP).
+Similar to the approach with the company managed smallholders in Indonesia, all new developments must be approved by SIPEF and undergo the NPP.
+Unlike the company managed smallholders in Indonesia, these growers manage their own farms and therefore need to individually comply with SIPEF’s policies and the RSPO Principles & Criteria.

-SIPEF provides these smallholders regular training, conducts block inspections and internal audits.
-Smallholders who do not comply are supported until they are able to enter the supply chain again.
-If there is a major breach, they are suspended until they implement satisfactory corrective actions.
-These smallholders are audited annually by an RSPO Certification Body utilizing a sampling intensity formula.
-As is the case with the Estates managed directly by SIPEF, once they are certified, their FFB is included within the certified supply base of the associated mill.
+HOPL provides its associated smallholders with regular training, conducts block inspections and internal audits.
+These smallholders are also audited annually by an RSPO Certification Body utilising a sampling intensity formula.
+As is the case with the estates managed directly by SIPEF, once they are certified, their FFB is included within the certified supply base of the associated mill.